deepjavalibrary/djl/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement
-about: Suggest an idea for this project
+about: Suggest an enhancement, feature request, or idea for this project
 title: ''
-labels: 'feature request'
+labels: 'enhancement'
 assignees: ''

 ---